 A form for readers' comments has been provided at the back of this publication.
-If the form has been removed, address comments to: The Central Service Location.
-IBM may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation to you.
+If this form has been removed, address comments to: The Central Service Location.
+IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any colligation to you.

-© Copyright International Business Machines Corporation 1980, 1981
+©Copyright International Business Machines Corporation 1980, 1981